Roast Level: Light/Medium

 V60 Pour Over / Cupping

-A smooth chocolate and caramel body that leaves a lingering sweet lime aftertaste on the tongue
+A smooth chocolate and caramel body that leaves a lingering sweet cherry aftertaste on the tongue

 Farm: Various Smallholder Farmers delivering to Musasa Ruli washing station